Design Thinking & Innovation in Collaboration with the Design Museum

 - team creative workshops

-- a final crit of project presentations by a panel of experts.
+- a final crit of project presentations by a panel.

 come away from this course with: